TRANSPONDER – Transnational biodiversity and ecosystem assessment approaches for pondscapes in Europe

 This is my first standalone project in Hungary, financed by the National Research, Development and Innovation Office (NKFIH).

-The aim of this project is to better understand the relative role of habitat and connectivity loss in explaining local and regional biodiversity loss in metacommunities, and their interaction with an important aspect of climate change, the warming of surface waters.
-We will carry out experiments using plankton metacommunities in mesocosms with multiple levels of connectivity, starting in spring 2020.
-We will combine the effect of heating (climate change) with removing key (central) links from the metacommunities to seek a better understanding of the impacts of the Anthropocene on local and regional biodiversity.
+The aim of this project is to better understand the relative role of habitat and connectivity loss in explaining local and regional biodiversity loss in metacommunities, and their interaction with an important aspect of climate change, heatwaves.
+We carry out experiments using plankton metacommunities in mesocosms modeling pond networks.
+We test the effect of fragmentation and also combine its effect with the pulse disturbance from heatwaves to seek a better understanding of the impacts of the Anthropocene on local and regional biodiversity.

 SODAphnia – Eco-evolutionary dynamics in unique ecosystems: sodic waters